KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

     Symbol of the Soul / Mind bifurcation, the Morgic / Sophic split, and the emergence of paired differentiation within the Lattice.

 * **Three (3) — Synthesis:**
-    Resolution of Duality; emergent Harmony that transcends and includes.
+    Resolution of Bifurcation; emergent Harmony that transcends and includes.
-    Archetype of Creativity, Balance, and Synthesis—the minimal stable relational structure.
+    Archetype of Creativity, Balance, and Synthesis—the first triadic completion of differentiated relation.

 * **Four (4) — Foundation:**
     Embodiment and law.